A Georgia Guide For Preventing Dog Bite Injuries

 - Use any items you have on your person to keep the dog away from you.

-Money You Deserve For Dog Bite Injuries
+Level the Playing Field – Receive The Money You Need For Your Dog Bite Injuries

 We may be able to help you recover money for your medical bills, including past and future surgery, for emotional injury – because being attacked by a vicious dog can be especially traumatic – and for future scarring and nerve damage.
 We have reached numerous six-figure ($100,000-plus) settlements in serious dog bite cases.